-Team/Service Perspective
+Service Perspective

 Older Adult, Rehabilitation and Allied Health (ORA) Service provides care to people of all ages in inpatient, outpatient and community settings.
-This role is part of the ORA Inpatient Physiotherapy Team and provides services to people in all clinical areas at Wellington Regional Hospital.
+This role sits in the Inpatient Physiotherapy team, within ORA, based at Wellington Regional Hospital.
+Rotations work across inpatients and outpatients at both Wellington and Kenepuru Hospitals and in the community with our AWHI (Advanced Wellness at Home Initiative) and community care teams.